CacheboxInc/HDM-documentation/macros/Trouble Shooting/default.md

 ifdef(~sTARGET_VCD~e, ~s

+###### **The start operation was aborted because you would exceed your running virtual machine quota**
+When migration fails with error in Status: “Client received SOAP Fault from server.
+The object has already been deleted or has not been completely created.”
+Download the HDM Logs as mentioned in the “Support Logs” section in this document.
+Search the logs for
+> java.util.concurrent.ExecutionException: com.vmware.vcloud.api.presentation.service.OperationLimitsExceededException: The start operation was aborted because you would exceed your running virtual machine quota.
+2 new virtual machine(s) would have been started, and you are already running 10 of a limit of 10.
+3 - com.vmware.vcloud.api.presentation.service.OperationLimitsExceededException: The start operation was aborted because you would exceed your running virtual machine quota.
+2 new virtual machine(s) would have been started, and you are already running 10 of a limit of 10.
+4 - The start operation was aborted because you would exceed your running virtual machine quota.
+2 new virtual machine(s) would have been started, and you are already running 10 of a limit of 10.

+If you find this then you have exceeded your quota for the VCD environment.
+You will need to contact your system administrator to increase your limit.

 ###### **HDM Disk Controller Support**

 Following are known limitations with virtual machine disk controller configurations for migration to VMware Cloud Director.
 HDM does not support migration of: